-The decreasing cost of DNA sequencing [1] has rendered a massive increase in the amount of highdimensional personalized biomedical data being generated [2].
-Many-large consortia, like GTex [3], ENCODE [4], 1000 Genomes [5], and TCGA [6], are generating large amount of personalized biomedical datasets.
-Coupled with the generated data, sophisticated analysis methods are being developed to discover correlations between the genotypes and phenotypes, some of which can contain sensitive information like disease status.
-For example, the phenotype-to-genotype Although these correlations cancould be useful for discovering how genotypes and phenotypes interact, they could also be utilized by an adversary in two different ways: First he can estimate a sensitive phenotype for an individual, whose genotype informationa linking attack for matching the entries in datasets where genotypes and phenotypes are stored.
-For example, when phenotype correlations to statistically predict the genotypes, compare the predicted genotypes with the entries in another dataset that contains genotypes.
-For the entries that are correctly matching, he/she can reveal sensitive phenotypes of an individual, whose phenotype information is available.
-As the genotype is a unique identifier for an individual, the individual's sensitive phenotype can be revealed as a consequence. the individuals and characterize them.
-Even when the strength of each phenotype-to-genotype correlation is not significantly high, the availability of millionsa large number of phenotype-to-genotype correlations to the adversary increases the riskaccuracy of leakage of sensitive information.
-It is therefore necessary for the data sharing mechanisms for these datasets to account for the types and extent of the genotype-to-phenotype correlations so that the leakage of sensitive information in public datasets can be controlledcorrect linking.
+Moved down [1]: Coupled with the generated data. sophisticated analysis methods are being developed to discover correlations between genotypes and phenotypes, some of which can contain sensitive information like disease status.
+Although these correlations could be useful for discovering how genotypes and phenotypes interact, they could also be utilized by an adversary in a linking attack for matching the entries in datasets where genotypes and phenotypes are stored.
+For example, when phenotype dataset is available, the adversary can utilize the phenotype-genotype correlations to statistically predict the genotypes, compare the predicted genotypes with the entries in another dataset that contains genotypes.
+For the entries that are correctly matching, he/she can reveal sensitive phenotypes of the individuals and characterize them.
+Even when the strength of each phenotype-to-genotype correlation is not high, the availability of a large number of phenotype-genotype correlations to the adversary increases the accuracy of correct linking